-2. Every vessel carrying Mails under this agreement shall, on entering or leaving Port To stop at Queens-Phillip Bay, in Victoria, weather permitting, stop to deliver or to receive alongside the cliff. vessel the Geelong Mails, and such other Mails as the Postmaster-General may direct at Queenscliff, the time occupied in such stoppage not to be reckoned in the running time of the vovage.
+2. Every vessel carrying Mails under this agreement shall, on entering or leaving Port To stop at Queens Phillip Bay, in Victoria, weather permitting, stop to deliver or to receive alongside the cliff. vessel the Geelong Mails, and such other Mails as the Postmaster-General may direct at Queenscliff, the time occupied in such stoppage not to be reckoned in the running time of the voyage.

-3. That the vessels to be employed under this agreement shall be always furnished Vessels to be equipped with all necessary and proper machinery, engines, apparel, furniture, stores, tackle, boats, fuel, lamps, oil, tallow, provisions, anchors, cables, fire-pumps, and other proper means of extinguishing fire, lightning conductors, charts, chronometers, nautical instruments, and whatsoever else may be requisite for equipping the said vessels and rendering them constantly efficient for the service hereby agreed to be performed, and also manned and provided with competent officers with appropriate certificates, granted pursuant to the Act or Acts of the Imperial Parliament of Great Britain and Ireland in force for the time being relative to the granting of certificates to officers in the Merchant Service, with a competent surgeon, and with a sufficient number of efficient engineers and a sufficient crew of able seamen and other men, to be in all respects, as to vessels, engines, equipment, officers engineers, and crew, subject in the first instance and from time to time and at all times afterwards to the approval of the Postmaster-General or of such person or persons as he shall at any time or times or from time to time authorise to inspect and examine the and manned, and
+3. That the vessels to be employed under this agreement shall be always furnished Vessels to be equipped all necessary and proper machinery engines appared furniture, stores, tackle, hoats, and manned, and with all necessary and proper machinery, engines, apparel, furniture, stores, tackle, boats, fuel, lamps, oil, tallow, provisions, anchors, cables, fire-pumps, and other proper means of extinguishing fire, lightning conductors, charts, chronometers, nautical instruments, and whatsoever else may be requisite for equipping the said vessels and rendering them constantly efficient for the service hereby agreed to be performed, and also manned and provided with competent efficient with appropriate services are reported proposed. provided with competent officers with appropriate certificates, granted pursuant to the Act or Acts of the Imperial Parliament of Great Britain and Ireland in force for the time being relative to the granting of certificates to officers in the Merchant Service, with a competent surgeon, and with a sufficient number of efficient engineers and a sufficient crew of able seamen and other men, to be in all respects, as to vessels, engines, equipment, officers engineers, and crew, subject in the first instance and from time to time and at all times afterwards to the approval of the Postmaster-General or of such person or persons as he shall at any time or times or from time to time authorise to inspect and examine the subject to approval ...